 - If you DO NOT list a website in your application form, please add a creative portfolio to your Tisch College Central account.
 For info on how to create a portfolio, click here.
 Please note that you can use any of the available portfolio templates.

-- Once you’ve submitted your essay answers, resume, and website/portfolio link, you’ll receive an application acknowledgment within 5 business days.
+- Once you’ve submitted your essay answers, resume, transcript, and website/portfolio link, you’ll receive an application acknowledgment within 5 business days.

 - Attendance at all meetings is required.
-Monthly event dates will be determined based on group availability.

 - There are no fees for mentees.
 Any required event is at no cost to mentees, which is made possible through funding by The Tisch Offices of Career Development and Alumni Relations and private donations.